12 Fall Exterior Home Maintenance Tips

-Make sure all the water is drained from the pipes, if not; the water can freeze up and damage the pipes.
+Make sure all the water is drained from the pipes.
+It it is not, the water can freeze up and damage the pipes.
 Wrap water pipes that run along exterior walls with heating tape.
 It will save energy and prevent them from freezing.

-Look at your insulation to make sure it’s installed properly.
+Look at your insulation to make sure it is installed properly.
 The vapor barrier on insulation should face down toward the living space.
-If it is installed with the vapor barrier facing up the insulation will trap moisture causing possible water problems.
+If it is installed with the vapor barrier facing up, the insulation will trap moisture causing possible water problems.
 You can cut slits to allow ventilation.

 Have a professional out and inspect your gutters.
-Have them clean out accumulated debris and leaves and check to make sure it’s all installed correctly and still firmly attached.
+Have them clean out accumulated debris and leaves and check to ensure it’s all installed correctly and still firmly attached.

 A professional roofer will inspect for loose and shingles.
 You’d be surprised at what one season can do to a roof: ice, rain, sun, snow, and wind with rapidly changing temps can really beat up your roof.

 Your roof is your home’s first defense, so make it a good one.
 If it doesn’t function properly, you may be looking at water damage inside your home, which is harder to fix in the middle of a winter snowstorm.